-- Anne Baring, PhD author and co-author of 7 books will join in a live virtual dialogue with Andrew Harvey on the history of the Great Mother and her vision of a new relationship between the Divine Feminine and Masculine.
+- Anne Baring, PhD, author and co-author of 7 books will join in a live virtual dialogue with Andrew Harvey on the history of the Great Mother and her vision of a new relationship between the feminine and the masculine energies.

-- Jim Garrison, PhD will moderate the proceedings, speak on various aspects of the Assumption of Mary and of Gaia as a new organizing framework for spiritual development, and lead the sessions for men to awaken to their Divine Masculine energy.
+- Jim Garrison, PhD will moderate the proceedings, speak on various aspects of the Assumption of Mary and of Gaia as a new organizing framework for spiritual development, and lead the sessions for men to come in touch and honor their true masculinity.

-- Andrew Harvey, PhD (Hons) scholar, mystic and author of more than 30 books, will dialogue with Anne Baring, sharing his understanding of the Black Madonna and vision of a new relationship between the feminine and the masculine, both divine and secular.
+- Andrew Harvey, PhD (Hons), scholar, mystic and author of more than 30 books, will dialogue with Anne Baring, sharing his understanding of the Black Madonna and vision of a new relationship between the feminine and the masculine.

-- Banafsheh Sayyad, sacred dancer and choreographer who is shaping the new expression of the Chartres Academy as Creative Director of the Ubiquity University, will guide us to embody the ideas explored during the week, and lead the sessions for women to awaken their Divine Feminine energy.
+- Banafsheh Sayyad, MFA, MA, sacred dancer and choreographer who is shaping the new expression of the Chartres Academy as Creative Director of the Ubiquity University, will guide us to embody the ideas explored during the week, and lead the sessions for women to awaken their feminine energy.

-Each day will include Sacred Practice, an opening Session, presentations on the Divine Feminine and Masculine, a sound bath, sacred dance, immersion in the Cathedral, and personal time for meditation and exploration.
+Each day will include Sacred Practice, an opening Session, presentations on the Assumption, the Black Madonna, the feminine and masculine energies, a sound bath, sacred dance, immersion in the Cathedral, and personal time for meditation and exploration.
 Women and men will meet separately and together during the course of our time together.
-We plan to have one private evening in the cathedral devoted to walking the labyrinth, accompanied by Gregorian chant, and another private evening in the crypt.
+We plan to have one private evening in the cathedral devoted to walking the labyrinth, accompanied by Gregorian chant, and another private evening in the lower church (crypt).
 We will spend time in the cathedral reflecting on the many aspects of Mary and communing with the Black Madonna.